garystafford/bedrock-titan-image-outpainting-example/README.md

 # Titan Image Generator v2 Outpainting Example Application

-Simple [Streamlit](https://streamlit.io/) application that uses the Amazon Bedrock API to call the Amazon Titan Image Generator v2 model and replace an image's background using outpainting.
+Simple [Streamlit](https://streamlit.io/) application that uses the Amazon Bedrock API to call the Amazon Titan Image Generator v2 model and replaces an image's background using outpainting.

 ## Foundation Model Access

-Ensure you have access to the Amazon Titan Image Generator v2 model in the Model access tab of the [Amazon Bedrock](https://us-east-1.console.aws.amazon.com/bedrock/home) Web Console.
+Ensure you have access to the Amazon Titan Image Generator G1 v2 model in the "Model access" tab of the [Amazon Bedrock](https://us-east-1.console.aws.amazon.com/bedrock/home) Web Console.

 ## Prepare Local Environment